codyilardo/scripture-select/README.md

 # Scripture Select

 Scripture Select is a simple tool to help you make connections with the scriptures as you visit different webpages.
+Just select the text you read on a webpage (a blog, new site, social media, anywhere!) and click the extension icon to find occurences of that selection in the Scriptures.

 ## Chrome Extension